Skip to main content

 Reported: In apparent first in Phoenix, feds charge migrant for not declaring his unlawful presence in US - Arizona Republic

-The Arizona Republic reports that federal prosecutors have charged Eduardo Prado Flores, an undocumented individual, with a misdemeanor offense of failing to register (8 U.S.C. § 1306), invoking the long-dormant requirement that certain noncitizens in the U.S. register with the federal government.
+The Arizona Republic reports that federal prosecutors have charged Eduardo Prado Flores, who is undocumented, with a misdemeanor offense of failing to register (8 U.S.C. § 1306), invoking the long-dormant requirement that certain noncitizens in the U.S. register with the federal government.
 Federal Magistrate Judge Deborah Fine stated from the bench: "If this is all the United States has . . .
-I have concerns about putting my signature on this," citing Ninth Circuit precedent that the failure to register statute requires prosecutors demonstrate an individual willfully failed to register.
+I have concerns about putting my signature on this," citing Ninth Circuit precedent that failure to register requires prosecutors demonstrate an individual willfully failed to register.

 View Document